ch604/blcheck/README.md

 -p          Plain text output (no coloring, no interactive status) -h          The help you are just reading

-Result of the script is the number of blocklisted entries.
-So if the supplied IP is not blocklisted on any of the servers the result is 0.
+Exit code of the script is the number of blocklisted entries.
+So if the supplied IP is not blocklisted on any of the servers the exit code is 0.

 TODO